 - Are 18 years or older, but younger than 70;

-- Do not receive a CPP or QPP retirement or disability pension.
+- Do not receive a CPP or QPP retirement and elected to stop CPP Constribution; or

 Both employees and employers contribute to CPP/QPP.
 Your portion is deducted directly from your pay cheque, and your employer matches your contributions and these are remitted to the Canada Revenue Agency.

 The Canada Pension Plan contribution amount is calculated based on your gross pensionable earnings up to a ceiling for the given year.
 The ceiling is called your maximum pensionable earnings (YMPE).
 In addition, you’re allowed to earn a certain amount of money before CPP must be deducted.
 This amount is called the year’s basic exemption (YBE).